Himajin25/OCRP5/README.md

 ## USE:

-- To select an option, enter corresponding number in terminal and press enter;
+- To select an entry in a menu, enter the corresponding number in terminal and press Enter;

 - Follow the instructions on the screen!

 ## RESET:

-- Your saved items list can be reset from within the app' _Favorites Menu_;_
+- Your saved items list can be reset from within the app's _Favorites Menu_

 - Simply rerun **python3 init.py** to rebuild the whole database from scratch;